-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare, potentially life-threatening acquired stem cell disorder caused by a mutation in the PIGA gene.
-The mutation leads to a lack of glycosylphosphatidylinositol (GPI)-anchored proteins on the surface of blood cells, which in turn leads to an inappropriate immune response to, and hemolysis of, these cells.
+Paroxysmal nocturnal hemoglobinuria (PNH) is a rare, potentially life-threatening acquired stem cell disorder caused by a variant in the PIGA gene.
+The variant leads to a lack of glycosylphosphatidylinositol (GPI)-anchored proteins on the surface of blood cells, which in turn leads to an inappropriate immune response to, and hemolysis of, these cells.
 In addition to hemolysis, PNH is characterized by thrombosis and bone marrow failure.
 Although some patients may present with the nocturnal hemoglobinuria for which the disease is named, the common symptoms of PNH are nonspecific (eg, fatigue, dyspnea, anemia, abdominal pain), which presents a diagnostic challenge.
 A delayed or missed diagnosis prevents patients from receiving appropriate treatment and thereby decreases quality of life and impacts survival.
 Laboratory testing in PNH includes flow cytometry to diagnose PNH in patients with suggestive symptoms or test results.
-Laboratory testing is also used to classify PNH to inform treatment, and to monitor disease progression and the effects of treatment.
+Laboratory testing is also used to classify PNH in order to inform treatment and monitor disease progression and the effects of treatment.

 Quick Answers for Clinicians

-Once a patient has been assessed for hemolysis (see Initial Evaluation) and paroxysmal nocturnal hemoglobinuria (PNH) is suspected, the recommended test is flow cytometry to evaluate for the presence of glycosylphosphatidylinositol (GPI)-linked antigens on blood cells.
+When a patient has been assessed for hemolysis (see Initial Evaluation) and paroxysmal nocturnal hemoglobinuria (PNH) is suspected, the recommended test is flow cytometry to evaluate for the presence of glycosylphosphatidylinositol (GPI)-linked antigens on blood cells.
 Both red blood cells (RBCs) and white blood cells (WBCs) should be analyzed.
 For additional details, see Flow Cytometry.

 Paroxysmal nocturnal hemoglobinuria (PNH) arises due to variants in the PIGA gene, which result in the deficiency or absence of glycosylphosphatidylinositol (GPI)-anchored cell membrane proteins.
 This in turn leads to a partial or complete deficiency of CD55 and CD59, two important molecules in the complement cascade, on the surface of hematopoietic stem cells.
 These stem cells clonally expand into red blood cells (RBCs) and white blood cells (WBCs) that are susceptible to lysis by complement.
 The resulting hemolysis leads to a number of symptoms; however, the pathophysiology of the bone marrow failure and thromboses often observed in PNH is unknown.